fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 Once the DATA Act broker's backend is up and running, you may also want to stand up a local version of the broker website.
 The directions for doing that are in the [website project's code repository](https://github.com/fedspendingtransparency/data-act-broker-web-app "DATA Act broker website").

 After following the website setup directions, you can log in with the admin e-mail and password you set in the [broker's backend config file](#create-broker-config-file "config file setup") (`admin_email` and `admin_password`).

-### Run Celery

-Celery puts jobs into the queue, which are then read into the validator.
-This will need to be running in the background while the app is running at all times.

-From the `data-act-broker-backend/dataactcore/utils/` directory:

-		$ celery -A jobQueue worker --loglevel=info